 L. Brooks Patterson created The Rainbow Connection as a tribute to his friend Rob Dobson and his two children, Jennifer and Tim who perished in a plane crash.
 Janet Dobson, who still serves on our board today, was the sole survivor.

 In 1980, a golf outing called The Dobson was created in remembrance of the kids to raise funds for Clarkston students.
 As the outing grew, so did the vision to impact the lives of children throughout Michigan.

 In 1985, The Rainbow Connection was incorporated as a wish granting organization.
-Our first wish was granted when Mohammed Ali shadow-boxed bed-side with Wish Child, John Bowden at Children’s Hospital.
+Our first wish was granted when Muhammed Ali shadow-boxed bed-side with Wish Child, John Bowden at Children’s Hospital.